Arun-47/STOCK-DATA-SCRAPING-PIVOT-ANALYSIS/README.md

 ### OVERVIEW
 This is a pivot point Analysis on the NSE 500 stock data, that was scrapped from [Money control](https://www.moneycontrol.com/stocks/marketstats/nse-gainer/nifty-500_7/) website using python libraries.
-The scrapped data was cleaned and marked for pivot points for an 24hr time frame, that can defind trends for day trading.
+The scrapped data was cleaned and marked for pivot points for an 24hr time frame, that can define trends for day trading.

 ### PIVOT POINT ANALYSIS
 A pivot point is a technical analysis indicator, or calculations, used to determine the overall trend of the market over different time frames.